Derek Luke (soccer)

 Derek Luke (born May 28, 1993) is an American professional soccer player who plays as a defender.

 Career

 Youth and college

 Luke attended Bridgewater-Raritan High School and played four years of college soccer at Monmouth University between 2011 and 2015.

 Professional

 Luke was signed by new United Soccer League club FC Cincinnati on February 15, 2016.

-Luke was released from FC Cincinnati on June 30, 2017.
+Luke was released from FC Cincinnati on June 30, 2017 due to medical issues.

 Luke signed with Rio Grande Valley FC for the 2018 season.